ruwen-you/Telling_Stories_with_Data/README.md

 * This is the course project repo for CMU 2020 Summer Course Telling Stories with Data
 * You can visit my website https://ruwen-you.github.io/Telling_Stories_with_Data/
 * In this repo, I'll
-  * share my class notes and insights with you
-  * share learning materials with you
   * share my work (including assignments and projects) with you

 *If you'd like to talk to me further, please feel free to send me emails **ruin.you.me@gmail.com***